darrenjw/metagenomics/EBIMetagenomics.md

 The taxa abundance count data now downloaded into the R session can be utilised in the same way as any other species abundance data in R.

-Note that the package includes the function `convertOtuTad()` which re-tabulates OTU counts as a taxa abundance distribtion (TAD), and `plotOtu()`, which does a selection of 4 plots for a given set of OTU counts.
+Note that the package includes the function `convertOtuTad()` which re-tabulates OTU counts as a taxa abundance distribution (TAD), and `plotOtu()`, which does a selection of 4 plots for a given set of OTU counts.

 ```r
 head(convertOtuTad(run))